davidsbond/homelab/README.md

 via kustomize jobs will be started by the controller that upgrade the master node, followed by the worker nodes.
 The upgrade only takes a few minutes and tools like `k9s` and `kubectl` will not be able to communicate with the cluster for a small amount of time while the master node upgrades.

+## Node maintenance

+The [crontab](./crontab) file at the root of the repository is used on all nodes in the cluster, it describes scheduled tasks that clear out temporary and old files on the filesystem (/tmp, /var/log etc) and performs package upgrades on a weekly basis.
+It will also prune container images that are no longer in use.

+The crontab file can be deployed to all nodes using the `make install-cron-jobs` recipe.
+This command will copy over the contents of the local crontab file to each node via SSH.
+You need to have used `ssh copy-key-id` for each node so you don't get any password prompts.

 ## Managed infrastructure